 To fix this, add either the greens or the browns on top so they won't get mixed with each other and will keep it nice and cool.
 Also, try to shoot for just enough food/bedding.
 Around 3 inches of food waste layer in a 10-gallon tote would be fine.
 Some worms like it deeper like the European and African nightcrawlers.

 Try to increase the surface area by getting a wider tote instead of a deeper tote.
 This helps with dissipating the heat.
 Putting in around 20-30% cardboard or shredded paper will be good for the worms.
-When you grab a ball of bedding substrate in your hand, if it feels nice and cool then it's good for the worms.
+When you grab a ball of bedding substrate in your hand and it feels nice and cool then it's good for the worms.

 When you're just dumping the food scraps in, don't put the worms in right away.
 Wait about 3 days for the contents to cool down a bit (because of the microbial activity in the food waste), then add your worms.
 It's a safe bet.

 Although worms like some moisture, if there is standing water at the bottom of the worm bin, then the worms may not like it very much.
 The water may come from the watery fruits that we put in.
 So for the bottom layer of your worm house, add some dirt/compost/coco coir.
-These provide some grit for the worms to grind the foods and soak up any excess water at the bottom, making it more comfortable for these wiggly guys.
+These provide some grit for the worms to grind the foods (fun fact: worms don't have teeth) and for them to soak up any excess water at the bottom, making it more comfortable for these wiggly guys.

 Some type of worms like nightcrawlers don't enjoy confined spaces.
 For this reason, they may be naturally trying to get out of a bin to find more freedom.
 Because worms move horizontally, a good long rectangular bin may give them some good enough space to wiggle around more happily.